 - If you have enough NI contributions, you may be able to claim contributions, you may be able to claim contributory (new style) Employment Support Allowance (ESA).
 You can make a claim by phoning 0800 055 6688 or online at https://www.gov.uk/employment-support-allowance/how-to-claim.

 - If you don’t have enough NI contributions or if you also have rent costs, claim Universal Credit.
 Apply online www.gov.uk/apply-universal-credit or phone 0800 328 5644.

 You won’t have to attend any appointments at the JobCentre to start your claim, and won’t have to attend any medicals to prove you are unfit for work if you are affected by the coronavirus.

 Are you waiting for a medical for ESA/PIP?

-All face to face assessments for sickness and disability benefits have been suspended for 3 months with effect from 17 March 2020.
+All face to face assessments for sickness and disability benefits have been suspended with effect from 17 March 2020.

 You will be notified by the DWP about any alternative arrangements which may involve either telephone or paper based assessments.

 If you claimed ESA because you are affected by the coronavirus because you have symptoms or are self isolating (or need to care someone who is), you won't have to attend any medical to prove you are unfit for work.

 You can get a fit note from NHS 111.